 How to Write a Great Solicited Business Proposal

 When it comes to solicited business proposals, three areas deserve particular attention.
 First, it is a problem statement where you describe what the customer needs, what problem he or she is facing, and how this problem affects his or her organizational and business capability.
-Second, it is a proposal of a promising solution that will allow eradicating the existing problem in the most affordable way.
+Second, it proposes a promising solution that will most affordably eradicate the problem.
 A description of the solution should be thorough and detailed.
 Third, it is a thorough analysis of the organizational capabilities and resources.
-Any organization which writes a solicited business proposal must prove that it has the expertise and resources needed to do the job.
+Any organization that writes a solicited business proposal must prove that it has the expertise and resources to do the job.

 Unsolicited Business Proposals Can Also Be Effective

-The purpose of an unsolicited business proposal is to outline the advantages of a new product and service to the customer.
-The task is particularly challenging, given that the customer did not ask for any proposal.
-It means that the purpose of an unsolicited business proposal is twofold first, to persuade the client that he or she has a problem and, second, to propose a solution to have this problem solved.
+An unsolicited business proposal aims to outline the advantages of a new product and service to the customer.
+This task is particularly challenging, given that the customer did not ask for any proposal.
+Thus, the purpose of an unsolicited business proposal is twofold: to persuade the client that he or she has a problem and, second, to propose a solution to solve this problem.

 A distinctive feature of an unsolicited business proposal is that it does not take part in any competition.
 It is simply an instrument for organizations to improve their image and make their products and services more visible to potential customers.